radwankakar/infrastructure/docs/adr/0016-aws-managed-waf-rules.md

 1. Using AWS managed WAF rules, along with the rules the Hosting team already implemented.
 1. Continuing only using Hosting team created and managed WAF rules
+1. Use a combination of AWS managed WAF rules and existing Hosting team managed rules to add more layers of security.

 ## Decision Outcome